rubydesign/rubydesign.fi/README.md

 ### Similar Projects

  * "Spree":http:spreecommerce.com , the grandfather of the rails ecommerce has grown big and mighty
- * "Ror-e":http://ror-e.com/ has some nice purchase features, but Dave has not been so active lately
+ * "Ror-e":http://ror-e.com/ has some nice purchase features, and did great work to standardise rails usage
  * "MarketStreet":https://github.com/alex-nexus/market_street/ has taken the ball from ror-e and is running strong with an impressive list of goals
  * "TryShoppe":http://tryshoppe.com/ is new and lightweight.
 Very nice looking interface.